Peru in 3-4 days

 Peru in 9-12 days

 In 9-12 days, you can see the highlights of two regions of Peru.
 Combine five days in Cusco, Machu Picchu and the Sacred Valley (see itineraries above) with either Southern Peru or a trip to the jungle.
-If it's your first time to Peru, consider an in-depth tour of the Sacred Valley and Cusco.

 Drive south of Lima to see the wildlife of Paracas reserve, then explore the Ica desert on a dune buggy before flying over the incredible Nazca Lines.
 Head into the Andes to explore one of Peru’s most beautiful cities, Arequipa, in the shadow of the volcano El Misti.
 Nearby, you can explore the depths of the Colca Canyon and watch condors take flight.